Admitted vs. non-admitted insurance: What’s the difference?

 Here are some of the main drawbacks of non-admitted insurance products:

-- Less protection for policyholders: Since non-admitted insurance carriers do not have to operate under their state’s insurance laws, they don’t have the benefit of having the state in their corner in the event of insolvency.
+- Less protection for policyholders: Since providers of non-admitted insurance do not have to operate under their state’s insurance laws, they don’t have the state in their corner in the event of insolvency.

-- Fewer policy options: Non-admitted companies, generally, can’t write insurance policies available on the admitted market.
-In fact, usually, the only way a non-admitted carrier can offer an insurance policy that’s present on the admitted market is if three different admitted carriers have previously rejected the policy.
+- Fewer policy options: There are limitations to which policies can be non-admitted.
+Generally, insurance companies can’t write non-admitted insurance policies that are available on the admitted market.
+In fact, in most cases, the only way providers can offer non-admitted insurance on the admitted market is if three different providers have previously rejected the admitted policy.

-- Potentially higher costs: While non-admitted policies can occasionally come at lower premiums, they may also come at a higher cost due to the increased risk and lack of regulation.
+- Potentially higher costs: While non-admitted policies can occasionally have lower premiums, they may also be more expensive due to the increased risk and lack of regulation.

 Insolvency and liquidation for admitted vs. non-admitted providers

-Insolvency refers to a financial state where a company cannot meet its financial debts or obligations as they come due.
+Insolvency refers to a financial situation in which a company cannot meet its financial debts or obligations as they come due.
 When a company is declared insolvent, they often liquidate their assets in order to distribute the cash to creditors.

-While insolvency is something that policyholders never want to see happen to their insurance policies, it is a major issue that does occur in the real world.
-So, as a policyholder, it is important to understand what happens if your insurance provider becomes insolvent.
+While policyholders never want to see their insurance policies insolvent, it is a major issue that does occur in the real world.
+So, it is crucial to understand what might happen if an insurance provider becomes insolvent.

-In this section, we will break down how insolvency and liquidation differ between admitted and non-admitted carriers.
+In this section, we will break down how insolvency and liquidation differ between admitted and non-admitted insurance.

 Admitted insurers

-One of the key differences between admitted and non-admitted insurers lies in the process that unfolds if a company is declared insolvent and must be liquidated.
+One of the main differences between admitted and non-admitted insurers is the process that unfolds if a company becomes insolvent and must be liquidated.

-When an admitted company faces liquidation, the state’s guaranty fund takes over the processing and payment of current and future claims.
-However, the fund is not obligated to pay claims in full, as existing regulations limit the amount it can pay according to the fund’s cap.
-If the company’s revenue threshold is very high, it might not qualify for any state coverage at all.
+When a company providing admitted insurance faces liquidation, the state’s guaranty fund takes over the processing and payment of current and future claims.
+However, it’s worth noting that the guaranty fund is not obligated to pay claims in full, as regulations limit the amount it can pay according to the fund’s cap.
+If the company has an exceptionally high revenue threshold, it might not qualify for any state coverage at all.

 Non-admitted insurers

-When a non-admitted insurance carrier faces liquidation, the process is similar to standard bankruptcy proceedings.
-The liquidator collects the company’s assets, identifies all outstanding creditors, and formulates a plan to disburse the necessary amounts using the company’s assets.
+When a company with a non-admitted insurance policy faces liquidation, the process is similar to standard bankruptcy proceedings.
+The liquidator collects the company’s assets, identifies all outstanding creditors, and creates a plan to disburse the necessary amounts using the company’s assets.
 This plan is then submitted to the court for approval.

-Unfortunately, the outcome for policyholders is often just as disappointing.
+Unfortunately, when non-admitted insurers liquidate, the outcome for policyholders is often just as disappointing.
 They may have to incur legal costs themselves to receive settlement payments, and in the end, these payments are often far from what they expected when they initially purchased the coverage.

-Unfortunately, when it comes to admitted and non-admitted carriers, there is no better or worse option.
-As with most decisions you make when running a business, you’ll need to look at the pros and cons of each option and decide which is a better fit for your business’s needs.
+When it comes to choosing admitted and non-admitted insurance, there is no better or worse option.
+As with most decisions you make when running a business, you’ll need to look at the pros and cons of each option and decide which is a better fit for your business’ needs.
 There are situations when both admitted and non-admitted insurance companies may be beneficial for business owners.

-It’s also important to note that there are insurance carriers that sell both admitted and non-admitted products.
+It’s also important to note that there are insurance providers that sell both admitted and non-admitted products.

 Generally speaking, there are two primary things to do when making this decision:

-- Identify your business’s risks and choose the carrier that can provide the proper coverage.
-If your company faces risks that typical admitted insurance markets won’t cover, you might have no choice but to go with a non-admitted carrier.
+- Identify your business’ risks and choose the insurance company that can provide the proper coverage.
+If your company faces risks that typical admitted insurance markets won’t cover, you might have no choice but to go with a non-admitted provider.

-- Take a look at carrier ratings on AM Best.
+- Take a look at the provider’s ratings on AM Best.
 All insurance companies, whether admitted or non-admitted, receive ratings for their financial stability, performance, and quality of service.
 AM Best is the world’s largest credit rating company specializing in insurance.
-Here you can research different carriers based on their grade from AM Best, which ranges from from A++ to F based on the carriers’ ability to repay creditors, its financial performance compared to peers, and other criteria.
+Here you can research different insurance companies based on their grade from AM Best — ratings range from from A++ to F based on the provider’s ability to repay creditors, its financial performance compared to peers, and other criteria.

 How Embroker can help